 There are no known harms from participating in this study.
-If you do suffer any injuries or complications as a result of this study, you should contact the research team or your GP who will assist you in arranging appropriate medical treatment.
+If you suffer any injuries or complications as a result of this study, you should contact the research team or your GP who will assist you in arranging appropriate medical treatment.
 To ensure your safety, we are asking all participants to provide us with the contact details of their GP.
 This is so we can contact them if we have any concerns for your safety.
 We will not contact them under any other circumstances and will always endeavour to speak with you first.
+If you are eligible for Medicare, you can receive any medical treatment required to treat the injury or complication, free of charge, as a public patient in any Australian public hospital.
+You may be able to seek compensation through the courts.